Update on COBRA Subsidy Extension

 Therefore, at least based on recent history, the subsidy eligibility period may very well be

-extended again, possibly to the end of 2010, and plan administrators may want to watch for
+extended again, possibly to the end of 2010, and plan administrators may want to watch for future changes.

 This article is intended for general informational purposes only, and should not be construed as legal advice.
 Always contact your legal counsel for advice or answers to your questions.